WILLIAM E. ZIMSKY

 Licensed in California, Colorado, Louisiana, Montana and New Mexico

-Bill’s practice is primarily focused on oil and gas matters, including litigation involving: operating agreements; foreclosure of liens; title issues; contamination from holding tanks; correlative rights; spacing and forced pooling issues; federal Indian law.
+Bill’s practice is primarily focused on oil and gas matters, including not only title opinions, but also litigation involving: operating agreements; foreclosure of liens; title issues; contamination from holding tanks; correlative rights; spacing and forced pooling issues; and federal Indian law.
 Bill also represents oil and gas companies before the Bureau of Land Management, the Colorado Oil and Gas Conservation Commission and the New Mexico Oil Conservation Division, as well before local regulatory bodies.
 Bill was involved in the formation of the La Plata County Energy Council in 1996, a nonprofit trade organization that promotes safe and responsible oil and natural gas development in La Plata County.
-Bill also practices election law, litigates civil rights actions, including protection of private property rights, and has handled complex products liability cases.
+Bill also practices election law, litigates civil rights actions, including protection of private property rights, and class action cases.

 Bill is a native of Pittsburgh, Pennsylvania and a graduate of the University of Pittsburgh (1979) and Tulane Law School (1983).

-Bill is a member of the Federalist Society, the National Rifle Association and the Durango Gun Club.
+Bill is a volunteer firefighter and EMT-IV for the Fort Lewis Mesa Fire Protection District.
+He was the District’s Firefighter of the Year in 2018.
+Bill is a member of the Federalist Society, the National Rifle Association, and the Durango Gun Club.
 Bill served a five-year term on the Judicial Nominating Commission for the Sixth Judicial District of Colorado and served in the posts of President, Vice-President and Secretary/Treasurer of the Southwest Colorado Bar Association over a three-year period.
-He served for nine years on the City of Durango’s Parks and Recreation Advisory Board, was a member of the United Way Board of Southwest Colorado Board of Directors and was a member of the Board of Directors of the Durango Running Club for several years.
+He served for nine years on the City of Durango’s Parks and Recreation Advisory Board, was a member of the United Way Board of Southwest Colorado Board of Directors, and was a member of the Board of Directors of the Durango Running Club for several years.
+He has completed one ironman distance triathlon and more than ten marathons, including the Boston Marathon.

 REPRESENTATIVE REPORTED CASES